-The ICA exempts several types of transactions from the net benefit provisions, for example
+The ICA exempts several types of transactions, for example:

-- an acquisition of control in connection with the realization of security granted for a loan orother financial assistance and not for any purpose related to the ICA - a corporate reorganization following which the ultimate control of the Canadian business remains unchanged - certain acquisitions of control or establishments of new Canadian businesses where the investor is a foreign bank or is associated with a foreign bank
+- · an acquisition of control of a branch business; - an acquisition of control in connection with the realization of security granted for a loan or other financial assistance and not for any purpose related to the ICA; - · a corporate reorganization following which the ultimate control of the Canadian business remains unchanged; and - certain acquisitions of control or establishments of new Canadian businesses where the investor is a foreign bank or is associated with a foreign bank.

-If an acquisition of control does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?
+If a transaction does not meet thresholds for review, is the investor required to obtain any kind of clearance, or take any action?

-If a direct or indirect acquisition of control of a Canadian business by a non-Canadian does not meet the review thresholds set out above, the investor must file a notification with the Foreign Investment Review and Economic Security Branch (FIRES).
-A notification may be filed at any time prior to the implementation of the investment and no later than 30 days after its implementation.
+If a direct or indirect investment by a non-Canadian does not meet the review thresholds set out above, the investor must file a notification with the Investment Review Division (IRD).
+A notification must be filed at any time prior to the implementation of the investment or within 30 days after its implementation.
 Non-Canadians who establish a new Canadian business also must file a notification.